sberan/Comprendo/README.md

 #Comprendo

-###Python style list comprehensions for Ruby
+Overrides the backtick operator _without monkeypatching_ to provide Python style list comprehensions for Ruby.

+More info on Python's list comprehensions can be found in [PEP 202](http://www.python.org/dev/peps/pep-0202/)

 Useful?
 Maybe.
 Cool?
-Definitely.
+I think so.